Peter B. Gustavson School of Business: Accreditation

-The Gustavson School of Business is one of the seven business schools in Canada that is double-accredited by both AACSB and EQUIS, two of the international accreditations of management education.
+The Gustavson School of Business is double-accredited by both the Association to Advance Collegiate Schools of Business (AACSB) and the EFMD Quality Improvement System (EQUIS), two of the international accreditations of management education.

 The Peter B. Gustavson School was first awarded accreditation in February 2007 and has since maintained the EQUIS Quality label.

 On December 17, 2010, Gustavson was awarded accreditation to the Association to Advance Collegiate Schools of Business.